drtamarojgreen/quanta_porto/docs/migration.md

 This document outlines the identified discrepancies between the project's documentation and its codebase.
 The goal is to provide a clear path for aligning the two, ensuring that developers have accurate and reliable information.

 ## Methodology
 To identify these conflicts, we performed a systematic review comparing documentation sources against the current `main` branch.
 The review process included:

 1.  **API Documentation vs. Implementation:** Comparing public API signatures in documentation (e.g., READMEs, JSDoc, Swagger/OpenAPI specs) with the actual function and method signatures in the source code.
+1.  **Script/Tool Documentation vs. Implementation:** Comparing documented command-line arguments, flags, and behaviors of shell scripts and the C++ interface with their actual implementation.
 2.  **Configuration Guides vs. Code:** Validating documented configuration options, environment variables, and default values against their implementation in configuration files and scripts.
 3.  **Architectural Diagrams vs. Code Structure:** Checking if the high-level component diagrams and data flow descriptions in the documentation accurately reflect the current module dependencies and interactions in the codebase.
-4.  **Getting Started & Installation Guides vs. Reality:** Executing the steps in installation and setup guides to verify dependencies, build commands, and deployment procedures.
-5.  **Inline Code Comments vs. Code:** Auditing inline documentation (like JSDoc, TSDoc, docstrings) for consistency with the function's behavior, parameters, and return values.
+4.  **Inline Code Comments vs. Code:** Auditing inline documentation (like C++ comments and script headers) for consistency with the function's behavior, parameters, and return values.

 ---